Puerto Rico Is Burning Its Dead, And We May Never Know How Many People The Hurricane Really Killed

 The White House and the office of the Governor of Puerto Rico, Ricardo Rosselló, didn’t respond to a request for comment.

-Asked directly if the number of hurricane-related deaths in Puerto Rico is being undercounted, a spokesperson for the Puerto Rico Department of Public Health dodged, saying, “We can’t infer or reach any assumptions or inferences.
+Asked directly if the number of hurricane-related deaths in Puerto Rico is being undercounted, a spokesperson for the Puerto Rico Department of Public Safety dodged, saying, “We can’t infer or reach any assumptions or inferences.
 If there really are cases like this, they have to present them to the authorities.”

 But, at this point, many of those bodies have been burned to ash.